QuaCaTeam/quaca/docs/tutorials/mainfile.md

 1. Register a new executable.
 2. Write the main function.
+3. Build and run your program.
+4. Check the results.

 ## 1. Register a new executable
 Let us look at the subfolders of `quaca/`.